influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withVolumeMounts(volumeMounts)
 ```

-VolumeMounts allows configuration of additional VolumeMounts on the output StatefulSet definition.
-VolumeMounts specified will be appended to other VolumeMounts in the prometheus container, that are generated as a result of StorageSpec objects.
+"VolumeMounts allows configuration of additional VolumeMounts on the output StatefulSet definition.
+VolumeMounts specified will be appended to other VolumeMounts in the prometheus container, that are generated as a result of StorageSpec objects."

 ### fn spec.withVolumeMountsMixin